Stormpegy/LeonardoSDVX-Shield/README.md

 Originally built to use the cons&stuff leovxhq code but pinout has been modified to make some of the routing neater.

-Cons & stuff SDVX repo [Cons&Stuff](https://consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/)
+Cons & stuff SDVX guide [Cons&Stuff](https://consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/)

 Original code can be found here
 [Cons & Stuff leovx Code](https://github.com/consandstuff/sdvx-diy/tree/master/code%20Leonardo/Arduino%20Leonardo)

-LED Pinout changes between original leovx/leovxhq and what is required for this board
+LED Pinout code changes between original leovx/leovxhq and what is required for this board

 Original
 `uint8_t ledPins[] = {6,7,8,9,10,11,12};`